5 Ideas for Sprint Retrospectives Your Team Will Love

 What are typical mistakes when moderating agile sprint retrospectives?

-A typical mistake is to believe that your team members are actively reaching out.
-Some will not yet feel so psychologically secure, others may still have their minds elsewhere.
-As the moderator, you have the right and the responsibility to regularly go around the circle and ask everyone individually: "What do YOU have to say about this topic?"
+A typical mistake is to believe that your team members will actively speak up.
+Some may not yet feel so psychologically safe, others may still have their heads elsewhere.
+As a moderator, you have the right and the responsibility to regularly go around and ask each individual: “What do YOU say about this topic?”

 If you could only give one tip for retrospectives, what would it be?